FirePlank/Student-Portal/README.md

 ***

 ## Easter Eggs! 🥚🥚
 Oh, yeah!
-Forgot to mention, our app is full of easter eggs.
+Forgot to mention, our app also has easter eggs.
 Try finding some.
 Here is a quick one, search `fireplank` in `wikipedia` module.

 I am pretty sure that's not what you expected. 😆

-Keep finding the easter eggs.
-If you are lucky, you can even find a discord nitro gift card. 😱

 ***